Updated 2018 Rolling Thunder 30

 Sporting the most robust fabric combinations of any model we tested, along with one of the beefiest frames and handles, the Rolling Thunder is one of the most durable wheeled duffels on the market.

 At 9 pounds 14 ounces for the 80-liter size, weight is certainly the biggest downside of this collection.
-While it isn't ridiculously heavier than other contenders, it is one to pounds heavier than most, and nearly four pounds more than a handful of ultralight wheely bags.
+While it isn't ridiculously heavier than other contenders, it is pounds heavier than most, and nearly four pounds more than a handful of ultralight wheely bags.
 In exchange for forfeiting 1-2 pounds, you'll receive durability, organizational pockets, a design that's easy to pack, and top-notch weather resistance.
 You'll want to keep in mind that the heavier your bag weighs, the less you'll be able to pack (especially if you often come close to the 50-pound weight limit).
 Compared to other models in our review, the Patagonia Black Hole Wheeled weighs 7 pounds 8 ounces, while the 92-liter Eagle Creek Gear Warrior weighs 7 pounds 9 ounces.
 Both models are more than two pounds lighter.

 The Rolling Thunder 30" performed very similarly to the Rolling Thunder 36" (no surprise there), as well as the Patagonia Black Hole Wheeled.
 While it was tough to dial in if one of these was noticeably better than the others, all three certainly outperformed the Eagle Creek Gear Warrior Wheeled.